CullosK/MeXE402_Midterm_Cullos_Kristina-Verroya_Patrick/README.md

 * Explanation
 ![alt text](<Image Resources/Linear Regresion Image Resources/Variable Importance Base on R2.png>)

+### Details about the used variables

+1. **Longitude**: A measure of how far west a house is; a higher value is farther west.

+2. **Latitude**: A measure of how far north a house is; a higher value is farther north.

+3. **Housing Median Age**: Median age of a house within a block; a lower number is a newer building.

+4. **Total Rooms**: Total number of rooms within a block.

+5. **Total Bedrooms**: Total number of bedrooms within a block.

+6. **Population**: Total number of people residing within a block.

+7. **Households**: Total number of households, a group of people residing within a home unit, for a block.

+8. **Median Income**: Median income for households within a block of houses (measured in tens of thousands of US Dollars).

+9. **Median HouseValue**: Median house value for households within a block (measured in US Dollars).

+10. **Ocean Proximity**: Location of the house w.r.t ocean/sea.

 ## Linear Regression Model Graph of Training Variables